ADAM DUGAS is a artist, filmmaker and showman based in Los Angeles

-Directing work for film/video includes the narrative indie feature DUST, fashion films, music videos, short form comedy, documentary profiles, branded content and network interstitials.
+Directing work for film/video includes the narrative feature DUST, fashion films, music videos, short form comedy, documentary profiles, branded content, corporate industrials and network interstitials.

-Adam has written, edited and shot much of his own work and produced it all.
-His short-form work and feature have been shown in international film festivals (ASVOFF, Barcelona Screen, Durban Int'l Film Festival).
-DUST, which he directed with the artist Casey Spooner and produced with Michael Stipe, is an eccentric indie in the style of the Warhol/Morrissey flicks and features the final screen role by the late Warhol Superstar Holly Woodlawn.
+Adam writes, edits and shoots much of his own work and produces it all.
+His short-form work and feature film have been screened at international festivals (ASVOFF, Barcelona Screen, Durban Int'l Film Festival).
+DUST, which he directed with the artist Casey Spooner and produced with Michael Stipe, is an eccentric indie in the style of the Warhol/Morrissey flicks and features the final screen role by the late trans Warhol Superstar Holly Woodlawn.

-The web series "Ladies & Gentlemen," also created with Spooner, profiled 32 artists ranging from Hollywood stars like Chloe Sevigny, James Franco and Frances McDormand to avant-garde and fringe personalities like Kembra Pfahler (Voluptuous Horror of Karen Black), Elizabeth LeCompte (Wooster Group), Machine Dazzle, and Ryder Ripps.
-Dugas and Spooner followed that series with short form work for the New York Times.
+"Ladies & Gentlemen," a web series also created with Spooner, profiled 32 artists ranging from Hollywood stars like Chloe Sevigny, James Franco and Frances McDormand to avant-garde and fringe personalities like Kembra Pfahler (Voluptuous Horror of Karen Black), Elizabeth LeCompte (Wooster Group), Machine Dazzle, and Ryder Ripps.
+That series was followed by video work for the New York Times.

+Creative consulting work includes story producing for reality and docu-series and directing development of a narrative comedy series and a documentary film.
 Working strictly as a producer, Adam has overseen over 300 commercial broadcast, digital and industrial projects for global brands.
-He produced Bjarne Melgaard’s films for the Whitney Biennial, the art book FISCHERSPOONER (Damiani, publisher), and music videos including "Tu Y Yo" for telenovela star Maite Perroni (over 55M views).
+He produced Bjarne Melgaard’s films for the Whitney Biennial, the art book FISCHERSPOONER (Damiani, publisher, 2014), and music videos including "Tu Y Yo" for telenovela star Maite Perroni (over 55M views).

 Adam has mounted over fifteen original music-based stage productions in New York and Los Angeles.
 Typically showcasing a horde of performers and musicians while deploying a comprehensive visual aesthetic, they are best described as spectaculars.